rrdelaney/ReasonablyTyped/CONTRIBUTING.md

-The main compiler is written is Reason, `compile` being defined in `src/retyped.re`. `src/retyped_node.re` is compiled with JSOO and exposes `compile` to the JS target. `retyped_node.js` and `refmt_node.js` are both interfaced by `index.js`, which exposes the `compile` function as `rawCompile`. `index.js` exposes another function for compiling called `compile` (different than the one exported from Reason) that also formats the code and handles errors cleanly. `cli.js` is the main entry for the `retyped` CLI tool, which calls `index.js`.
+The main compiler is written is Reason, `compile` being defined in `src/retyped.re`. `src/retyped_node.re` is compiled with JSOO and exposes `compile` to the JS target. `retyped_node.js` and `refmt_node.js` are both interfaced by `index.js`. `index.js` exposes a function for compiling called `compile` (different than the one exported from Reason) that formats the code and handles errors cleanly. `cli.js` is the main entry for the `retyped` CLI tool, which calls `index.js`.